hdkainth/cs122_project/README.md

-# cs122_project
+# CS 122 Project

-This is a demo repository for CS 122
+This is the project repository for CS 122 where I'll make some cool stuff